dlebauer/agDronesSurvey/README.md

-# Data and Code from a Survey of UAS for Phenotyping in Agriculture
+# Data and Code from "Adoption of unoccupied aerial systems in agricultural research"

+A Survey of UAS for Phenotyping in Agriculture

 This repository contains data and code supporting the findings of the study on the adoption of Unoccupied Aerial Systems (UAS) in agricultural research